Sedum adolphii Raym.-Hamet

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Choose a location with full sun to filtered shade.
 Golden Sedums is an ideal plant for rock gardens because it spreads quickly with a trailing, low form.
 At maturity, it stand up to 10 inches (25 cm) tall and spread up to 2 feet (60 cm).
 Golden Sedum can also be used in mixed container gardens or even on walls or terraces.

-Golden Sedum tolerates most soils but thrive in light, slightly sandy, well-draining soils.
+This succulent tolerates most soils but thrive in light, slightly sandy, well-draining soils.
 In soggy, water-logged soils, the roots rot and the plants suffer disease and pest problems.
 Plant Golden Sedum 2 feet (60 cm) apart.
-Combine this Sedum with other succulents or low-growing, drought-tolerant ground covers.
+Combine this plant with other succulents or low-growing, drought-tolerant groundcovers.

 Sedum adolphii is native to Mexico.

 Subspecies, Varieties, Forms, Cultivars and Hybrids

 - Back to genus Sedum

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus